11 Top-Rated Tourist Attractions in Old Havana (Habana Vieja)

 Attracting the gaze of every tourist in the Plaza de la Catedral is its elegant namesake, Catedral de San Cristobal.
 Also known as the Cathedral of The Virgin Mary of the Immaculate Conception, this striking example of Cuban Baroque architecture was completed in 1777 by the Franciscans, after the Jesuits began building it 29 years earlier.
 Two large bell towers flank the façade, which is adorned with inlaid columns.
-While here, visitors should wander inside to admire the vaulted ceilings and statue of St Christopher.
+During your visit, wander inside to admire the vaulted ceilings and statue of St. Christopher.
 It is said that the relics of Christopher Columbus were housed here from 1796 to 1898, however this has never been proven.
-After a visit to the cathedral, visitors can relax at one of the cafés along the square and gaze at its magnificent façade.
+After a visit to the cathedral, relax at one of the cafés along the square and gaze at its magnificent façade.

 Address: Calle Empedrado 156

 Plaza de Armas has been a social hub in the city for more than five centuries.
 Cafés and restaurants beckon from its perimeter, and the shady gardens lure locals and tourists alike, who come here to escape the tropical heat.
 Presiding over the plaza are a bevy of Baroque beauties, including the magnificent Palacio de los Capitanes, which has hosted more than 60 Spanish generals over the years.
 Today, it's home to the Museo de la Ciudad (City Museum), a must-see for history buffs; many musical concerts are staged in its lush courtyard.
 Also on the Plaza de Armas, the mid-16th-century colonial fort, Castillo de la Real Fuerza is another major landmark.
 In the center of the square, look for the statue of the Cuban patriot, Cespedes near the fountain.